deepRaj06/errorBuddy/README.md

 # errorBuddy
-This website is created to read error solutions from other people and post your query
+This website is created to read error solutions from other people and logged in user can post as well as update their query.

 ## Acknowledgements